 Summary

-Date of Assessment: 30 January 2019
+Date of Assessment: 29/01/2019

-Signed off by Head of Service/Director Trevor Pugh
+Signed off by Head of Service/Director Trevor Pugh, Interim Director of Neighbourhoods

-Review date January 2024
+Review date 29/01/2024

-Date published February 2019
+Date published 30/01/2019

-Publishing checklist Yes No Plain English - will your EIA make sense to the public? Υ Acronyms - check you have explained any specialist names or terminology Υ Evidence - will your evidence stand up to scrutiny; can you justify your conclusions?
-Y Stakeholders and verification - have you included a range of views and perspectives to back up you analysis? Υ Gaps and information - have you identified any gaps in services or information that need to be addressed in the action plan?
-N/A Success stories - have you included any positive impacts that have resulted in change for the better?
-N/A Action plan - is action plan SMART?
+Publishing checklist Yes No Plain English - will your EIA make sense to the public?
+Acronyms - check you have explained any specialist names or terminology Evidence - will your evidence stand up to scrutiny; can you justify your conclusions?
+Stakeholders and verification - have you included a range of views and perspectives to back up you analysis?
+Gaps and information - have you identified any gaps in services or information that need to be addressed in the action plan?
+Success stories - have you included any positive impacts that have resulted in change for the better?
+Action plan - is action plan SMART?
 Have you informed the relevant people to ensure the action plan is carried out?
-N/A Review have you included a review date and a named person to carry it out?
-Y Challenge - has your equality impact assessment been taken to Diversity Board/Call Over for challenge? Υ Signing off - has your Head of Service/Director signed off your EIA? Υ Basics - have you signed and dated your EIA and named it for publishing?
-Y A signed version to be kept by your team for review and electronic version to be uploaded on to the council's website
+Review have you included a review date and a named person to carry it out?
+Challenge - has your equality impact assessment been taken to Diversity Board/Call Over for challenge?
+Signing off - has your Head of Service/Director signed off your EIA?
+Basics - have you signed and dated your EIA and named it for publishing?
+A signed version to be kept by your team for review and electronic version to be uploaded on to the council's website